 1. Bloody Mary

 Mirrors are quite essential during All Hallows’ Eve.
 How else do you perfect your freaky clown makeup?
 But according to one popular Halloween urban legend, you should be careful what you say while gazing into the looking glass.
-If you repeat the words “Bloody Mary” three times while staring into your reflection, an evil woman from the other side may appear and try to drag you through the mirror.
+If you repeat the words “Bloody Mary” a set number of times while staring into your reflection (most claim three, though the number changes), an evil woman from the other side may appear and try to drag you through the mirror.
 And no, she doesn’t arrive with brunch cocktails.

 Related: 9 Bone-Chilling Bloody Mary Stories